goatgirl86/Final_Project_Wildfires/README.md

 ### Data Preprocessing

 Based on the original dataset, it was determined that the data needed to be cleaned of columns and rows dominated by large numbers of empty cells and zeros.
 'Putout_time'required reclassification of the data type from string to date, and 'fire_cause' was binned to reduce number of unique values.
-In the end, the data was reduced to 13,138 rows and 18 columns.
+- *Cleaned Data: 13,138 rows and 18 columns*

 *Screenshot 1: Dataframe showing rows needing to be cleaned/removed (putout_time is a string, '-1.000' values in weather columns, multiple '0' values)*